 If you do feed a mixed seed which contains a lot of wheat or maize, you will find that you will be inundated with larger birds such as pigeons, doves, pheasant (if you are near open countryside), jays, rooks and jackdaws.
 These bigger birds will dominate feeding areas and prevent your smaller garden birds from feeding.

 Types of Bird Feeder The type of feeders you use will to some extent be determined by the food you are offering.
 Sunflower seeds and seed mixes are most commonly offered in hanging tube feeders.
 The garden birds that use this type of feeder are greenfinches, goldfinches, chaffinches, sparrows, blue tits, great tits, coal tits and siskin.
 Finches will typically stay at a feeder perch while feeding, whereas tits tend to repeatedly visit the feeder and take away individual seeds to eat them in a nearby tree or bush.
+Our bird feeding tip – choose a feeder that suits both the birds in your garden and the bird seed mix you’re offering.

 Which feeder can I use for niger seeds?Niger seed is an affordable alternative to thistle seed, both of which are seeds favoured by goldfinches and siskin.
 Niger seed is a tiny black seed (related to the sunflower seed) that comes from the ramtil plant, which grows in Ethiopia.